Kidney disease is the second most common result of high blood pressure after diabetes, and it’s on the rise.

 A doctor will help you diagnose if it is kidney disease or another issue.
 A urine or blood sample will tell the doctor what the diagnosis.
 Blood in the urine is a giveaway of kidney issues because when blood should be filtered out of the kidneys away from the bladder and urethra.

-It may not be visible, but small traces can be detected in a urine test.
+It may not be visible, but urine tests can detect blood.
 If blood is visible and you have not yet seen a doctor, urgently call one and get the problem assessed.

-Blood pressure will also be tested as a regular check up measure.
+In a regular check up, you’ll get a blood pressure reading.
 If it is higher than normal, the doctor will flag it and explain the options for treating it or how to prevent it from worsening.

 By eating well, cutting sodium, exercising, and monitoring your overall health regularly, blood pressure and kidney function can be regulated.